A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 Rhasspy

-Rhasspy is meant to run on the different type of hardware such as –
+Rhasspy is meant to run on the different types of hardware, such as โ

 Pricing: This open-source voice assistant is available under the MIT license.